davidboers/ranked-voting-client/README.md

 # Voting process

 Voters should start the voting process by clicking the `Open Ballot` button.
 They can then drag-and-drop the name of each candidate so that the list of candidates reflects their preferred ordering.
-Currently, only ["full-preferential voting"](https://en.wikipedia.org/wiki/Optional_preferential_voting) is supported.
 The ballot utilizes the [Robson Rotation](https://en.wikipedia.org/wiki/Robson_Rotation), randomly ordering the list of candidates on each ballot to prevent the ordering from influencing the election.

 When the voter is done ordering the candidates, they should click the `Submit Vote` button.
 A popup will ask the voter to confirm they wish to cast their ballot.
 If the `Open Ballot` button was clicked by mistake, the user can use the `Cancel` option to exit without casting a ballot.